addyosmani/backbone-fundamentals/backbone-fundamentals.md

 **Problem**

 Let us say you have a Collection, where each item in the Collection could itself be a Collection.
 You can render each item in the Collection, and indeed can render any items which themselves are Collections.
-The problem you might have is how to render this structure where the HTML reflects the hierarchical nature of the data structure.
+The problem you might have is how to render HTML that reflects the hierarchical nature of the data structure.

 **Solution**

-The most straight-forward way to approach this problem is to use a framework like Derick Baileys [Backbone.Marionette](https://github.com/marionettejs/backbone.marionette).
+The most straight-forward way to approach this problem is to use a framework like Derick Bailey's [Backbone.Marionette](https://github.com/marionettejs/backbone.marionette).
 In this framework is a type of view called a CompositeView.

 The basic idea of a CompositeView is that it can render a model and a collection within the same view.

 It can render a single model with a template.
 It can also take a collection from that model and for each model in that collection, render a view.
-By default it uses the same composite view type that you've defined, to render each of the models in the collection.
+By default it uses the same composite view type that you've defined to render each of the models in the collection.
 All you have to do is tell the view instance where the collection is, via the initialize method, and you'll get a recursive hierarchy rendered.

 There is a working demo of this in action available [online](http://jsfiddle.net/derickbailey/AdWjU/).